 - Submissions must be free of malware.
 Participants agree that the Census Bureau may conduct testing on the application(s) to determine whether malware or other security threats may be present.
 The Census Bureau may disqualify the application(s) if, in the Census Bureau’s judgment, the application may damage government or others’ equipment, operating environment or security posture.

-- The submitting team must not use government logos or official seals and must not claim endorsement by the U.S. Census Bureau or Department of Commerce, or U.S. Environmental Protection Agency.
+- The submitting team must not use government logos or official seals and must not claim endorsement by the U.S. Census Bureau, Department of Commerce, or U.S. Environmental Protection Agency.

 Submissions will be reviewed by experts in technology, open data, product development community engagement, user centered design, and the policy issues covered in the prize categories, from federal agencies as well as non-governmental organizations.

 Each submission will be scored by multiple reviewers on the following five (5) criteria:

 - Technical Quality (20%): This score focuses on the overall user experience and user interface (UX/UI) design of the product, designing and implementation of product functionality, visual design if applicable, and generally how well the product achieves its stated functionality.
 This includes questions such as:

 - Does the product have well-functioning features?

 - Is it user friendly?
 Does it provide a positive user experience?